 Medicare may cover medically necessary dermatology services, such as the removal or treatment of cancerous skin lesions.

+When Medicare covers dermatology services, Part B usually provides the coverage.
 In this article, we detail which dermatology services Medicare typically covers and which it excludes.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Medicare Part B covers medically necessary dermatological treatments, services, and screenings.